 What additional back pressure occurs as a result of using the ETC system?+

-I am operating a CHP plant and already recover heat from the exhaust gas, how much heat does the ETC consume?+
+I am operating a CHP plant and already recover heat from the exhaust gas, how much heat does the ETC system consume?+

 What is the heat loss from exit of the turbocharger to exit of the turbo generator?+